 Knowing how the capital stack works is important for investors who want to spread their investments wisely and stay flexible in changing markets.

-What Is the Capital Stack in Real Estate?
+What is the Capital Stack in real estate?

-It represents the various layers of capital — each with its own risk and rate of return characteristics – contributing to a development's overall financial structure.
+A capital stack is the hierarchy of funding sources that finance a real estate project.
+It represents the various layers of capital — each with its own risk and rate-of-return characteristics —that contribute to a development's overall financial structure.
 The components of a capital stack typically include:

 - Senior debt